sfu-bigdata/secretsauce-precise-wakeword-model-maker/README.md

 ### Best model selection
 ![best model selection recipe](https://github.com/secretsauceai/secret_sauce_ai/blob/main/SSAI_ww_recipe_03.jpg) How do you know if your test-training distibution yields the best model?
-When it comes to big data sets, randomly splitting it once (ie 80/20%) is good enough.
-However, when dealing with sparse datasets the initial test-training split becomes more important.
+When it comes to big data sets, randomly splitting it once (ie 80/20%) is usually good enough.
+However, when dealing with sparse data sets the initial test-training split becomes more important.
 By splitting the data set many times and training experimental models, the best initial data distribution can be found.
 This step can boost the model by as much as ~10% performance on the training set.

 ### Incremental and curriculum learning
 ![learning recipe](https://github.com/secretsauceai/secret_sauce_ai/blob/main/SSAI_ww_recipe_04.jpg)
-Only add false positives(*) to the training/test set!
-Why add a bunch of files that the model can classify, when you can give the model lessons where it needs to improve.
+Only add false positives(*) to the training/test set.
+Why add a bunch of files that the model can classify correctly, when you can give the model lessons where it needs to improve.

 Speaking of lessons, you don't learn by reading pages of a text book in a totally random order, do you?
 Why should a machine learning model be subjected to this added difficutly in learning?
 Let the machine learn with an ordered curriculum of data.
 This usually boosts the model's performance over the shotgun approach by 5%-10%.
 Not bad!

-(*) NOTE: This actually worsens the raw score of model, because it only trains and tests on hard to learn examples, instead of giving the model an easy A. But honestly, if you are getting 98% on your test and/or training set and it doesn't actually work correctly in the real world, you really need to reconsider your machine learning strategy. ;)
+(*)NOTE: This actually worsens the raw score of model, because it only trains and tests on hard to learn examples, instead of giving the model an easy A. But honestly, if you are getting 98% on your test and/or training set and it doesn't actually work correctly in the real world, you really need to reconsider your machine learning strategy. ;)

 ### Noise generation recipes
 ![noise generation recipe](https://github.com/secretsauceai/secret_sauce_ai/blob/main/SSAI_ww_recipe_05.png)
-Gaussian noise is mixed into the pre-existing audio recordings, this helps make the model more robust and helps with generalization of the model.
+Gaussian noise (static) is mixed into the pre-existing audio recordings, this helps make the model more robust and helps with generalization of the model.

 A user can use other noisy data sets (ie [pdsounds](http://pdsounds.tuxfamily.org/)) to generate background noise into existing audio files, further ensuring a robust model that can wake up even in noisy environments.

 # Installation
 ## Manually installing with Python
+* System dependencies: If you are on Ubuntu, this will be done automatically in the next step.
+    * python3-pip
+    * libopenblas-dev
+    * python3-scipy
+    * cython
+    * libhdf5-dev
+    * python3-h5py
+    * portaudio19-dev
+    * ffmpeg
+    * libttspico0
+    * libttspico-utils
+* Run the setup script: `./setup.sh`
-After following the instructions (NOTE: Mycroft Precise only works for Python versions up to 3.7.x!) to install from the [Mycroft Precise readme](https://github.com/secretsauceai/precise-wakeword-model-maker#source-install) (skip over the git clone part, I assume you have git cloned this repo), go into your venv (ie `source .venv/source/bin/activate`) and run `pip install -r requirements_data_prep.txt --force-reinstall` (there seems to currently be an issue with some of the requirements from the original precise not working with current versions of certain packages)
+* `pip install -r requirements_data_prep.txt --force-reinstall` (there seems to currently be an issue with some of the requirements from the original precise not working with current versions of certain packages).
+* `pip install -r TTS_generator_requirements.txt`

 ## Dockerfile
 * Get the dockerfile from this repo